dennismuehlegger/blackjack-game/README.md

 # Blackjack Game

-A console-based Blackjack game with the objective of getting 21 points.
+A console-based Blackjack adjacent game with the objective of getting 21 points.

 ## Installation & Running